-This setting is only supported by version 1.8.21 or higher.
-The directory in which sudo stores its time stamp files.
+This setting is only supported by version 1.8.21 or higher. timestampdir The directory in which sudo stores its time stamp files.
 This directory should be cleared when the system reboots.
-The default is /var/run/sudo/ts. timestampowner The owner of the lecture status directory, time stamp directory and all files stored therein.
+The default is /var/run/sudo/ts. cleared when the system reboots.
+The default is/vai/rail/sudo/is.
+The owner of the lecture status directory, time stamp directory and all files stored therein.
 The default is root.

-type The default SELinux type to use when constructing a new security context to run the command.
+The default SELinux type to use when constructing a new security context to run the command.
 The default type may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.